-The LAS is run with a few simple expectations:
+Rent it Right is run with a few simple expectations:

-If during membership of the LAS a landlord or property inspected is found not to comply with any of the above then the landlord will be contacted to discuss their non-compliance with a view to rectifying the matter.
+If during membership of the scheme a landlord or property inspected is found not to comply with any of the above then the landlord will be contacted to discuss their non-compliance with a view to rectifying the matter.

 Where a breach constitutes legal action by the tenant, membership will be suspended until the outcome has been given.

 While it is not the intention of Rent it Right or Portsmouth City Council to name and shame those whom are removed from the scheme, the case may be used to illustrate how the scheme is governed and administered.